JavaScript is required

 Road Safety Camera Commissioner

-The Office of the Road Safety Camera Commissioner was established in 2012 to increase transparency, enhance accountability and increase the public confidence of Victoria’s road safety camera system.
+The Office of the Road Safety Camera Commissioner was established in 2012 to provide a safe environment for Victorian road users by increasing community confidence in the integrity, transparency, accuracy, reliability and efficiency of the Victorian road safety camera system.

-The Road Safety Camera Commissioner (RSCC) is an independent statutory office holder responsible for:
+The Road Safety Camera Commissioner is an independent statutory office holder responsible for:

 • monitoring and reviewing current road safety camera operations